 Scholars are expected to:

-1. Commit to attending and actively participating in programming, including two three-day, in-person retreats, 90-minute bi-weekly virtual meetings, and any individual or small group collaborative or mentoring meetings.
+1. Commit to attending and actively participating in programming, including two multiple-day, in-person retreats, bi-weekly virtual meetings, and any individual or small group collaborative or mentoring meetings.

 2. Complete all required preparation (e.g., pre-readings, assessment, assigned tasks, etc.) and resulting action items.